ueberdosis/hocuspocus/docs/src/docPages/api/on-disconnect.md

 ## Introduction

 The `onDisconnect` hook is called when a connection is terminated.
+It should return a Promise.

 ## Hook payload